Projektträger Jülich

 15:30-17:30 h

-Organisation: Ocean Decade Committees (ODC) Germany, New Zealand & Braszil and IOC-UNESCO
+• Organisation: Ocean Decade Comitees (ODK) Germany, New Zealand & Brazil and IOC-UNESCO

 The working meeting brings together members and coordinators of the National Decade Committees from around the world for a face-to-face exchange on the sidelines of UNOC 2025.
 The focus will be on common challenges, success stories and concrete solutions for the implementation of the UN Ocean Decade.
 Intensive dialogue will strengthen the international cooperation on ocean protection and develop a shared vision.